lmiller1990/vue_tsx_article_demo/README.md

 Try passing a string instead - TypeScript will warn us the prop type is incorrect.

-Next, let's add a more complex type - an enum.
+Next, let's add a more complex type - an `enum`.
 Create a directory called `types` under `src`, and inside it a `sign.ts` file with the following:

 ```tsx
 enum Sign {